 The Splunk App for PCI Compliance tells you how compliant you are to PCI DSS by collecting data from applications, systems, and devices within the PCI cardholder data environment and correlating it with asset and user identity data to monitor for compliance issues.

 The Splunk Web Framework is an integrated framework for web developers who want to create rich, interactive experiences using Splunk and its analytical capabilities.
-The Splunk Web Framework lets you quickly create custom Splunk apps by using pre-built components, styles, templates, and reusable samples, and by adding your own custom logic, interactions, reusable components, and UI.
+The Splunk Web Framework lets you create custom Splunk apps by using prebuilt components, styles, templates, and reusable samples, and by adding your own custom logic, interactions, reusable components, and UI.
 You will find reference documentation for the new framework here.
-For concepts, how-to information, and example, see Web Framework on the Splunk for Developers site.

-Splunk Hadoop Connect provides bi-directional integration to move data between Splunk and Hadoop easily and reliably.
-Deploy Splunk quickly for real-time collection, indexing, analysis, and visualizations and then reliably forward events to Hadoop for long-term archiving and additional batch analytics.
-You can further leverage Splunk by importing data already stored in Hadoop.
+Splunk Hadoop Connect provides bi-directional integration to move data between Splunk and Hadoop.
+Deploy the Splunk platform for real-time collection, indexing, analysis, and visualizations and then forward events to Hadoop for archiving and additional batch analytics.

 The Splunk App for Unix and Linux provides pre-built data inputs, searches, reports, alerts and dashboards for Linux and Unix management so you can monitor, manage and troubleshoot *nix operating systems from one place.
 The app includes a set of scripted inputs for collecting CPU, disk, I/O, memory, log, configuration and user data.

 The Common Information Model (CIM) is a set of field names and tags that are expected to define the lowest common denominator of a domain of interest.
-Armed with the CIM, you should be able to map a new data source to the proper interface, validate that the domain interface has the expected data, and start writing or using an app that expects that domain interface.
+You can map a new data source to the proper interface, validate that the domain interface has the expected data, and start writing or using an app that expects that domain interface.